MikeGawi/ePiframe_plugin/docs/SETUP.md

 # Get started

-* Start a new project with GitHub [*ePiframe-plugin*](https://github.com/MikeGawi/ePiframe-plugin) project template and give it a name (no dots!) that will be the name of the plugin - ePiframe will use this name to recognize the plugin module
+* Start a new project with GitHub [*ePiframe_plugin*](https://github.com/MikeGawi/ePiframe_plugin) project template and give it a name (no dots or dashes!) that will be the name of the plugin - ePiframe will use this name to recognize the plugin module
 * Inside ```_plugin.py``` file fill in the basic data like name, description, author, etc.
 * Start overriding methods that the plugin will use, use built-in modules or create new ones and have fun with it!
 * Create plugin configuration file
 * Test the plugin with ePiframe and put everything to the new GitHub project if all good
-* Add plugin details in [the table](https://github.com/MikeGawi/ePiframe-plugin) and create a pull request - it will appear on the main site
+* Add plugin details in [the table](https://github.com/MikeGawi/ePiframe_plugin) and create a pull request - it will appear on the main site

 # Structure